petermazzocco/go-image-processing/README.md

 3. Receive processed images in response

 ## Transformation JSON
-Pass in a JSON object with transformation options like so:
+Pass in a JSON object into the body with transformation options on the `/api/transform` POST call, like so:
 ```
 {
   "height": 800,